10% off all Painting work completed in January 2025.

 3. Choosing the Wrong Product for Your Application

 With so many different brands and variations of concrete paints on the market, it can be difficult to choose the right one for your needs.
-At the very least, make sure that your product is designed for exterior or interior use, depending on your concrete’s location exterior concrete floor paint tends to contain a greater amount of volatile organic compounds (VOCs), which can be detrimental to your health when inhaled.
+At the very least, make sure that your product is designed for exterior or interior use, depending on your concrete’s location.
+Exterior concrete floor paint tends to contain more volatile organic compounds (VOCs), which can be detrimental to your health when inhaled.
 So, if you’re painting indoors, make sure you go with a zero- or low-VOC indoor epoxy floor paint to minimize this risk.
 The more research you do on these matters, the more confident you’ll be in your decision.

-As is the case with painting any surface, you want to purchase the right amount of product to provide a full, even, protective coating.
-If you undershoot this estimate, you may find yourself stretching out the epoxy to compensate for a lack of product doing so will result in a less glossy surface and a weaker coating overall.
-To avoid this mistake, take precise measurements of your floor’s surface area and carefully look over the coverage rate of the floor sealing products you plan to purchase.
-Well-prepared floors will absorb some of the paint, so it’s best to overshoot this estimate and store whatever is leftover than to rush back to the store and run the risk of messing up your flooring.
+As is the case with painting any surface, you want to purchase the right amount of product to provide a full, even coating.
+If you undershoot this estimate, you may find yourself stretching out the paint to compensate.
+Doing so will result in a less glossy surface and a weaker coating overall.
+To avoid this mistake, take precise measurements of your floor’s surface area and carefully look over the coverage rating of the floor sealing products you plan to purchase.
+Well-prepared floors will absorb some of the paint, so it’s best to overshoot this estimate and store whatever is left over rather than rush back to the store and run the risk of messing up your flooring.

 5. Not Giving Your Floors Enough Time to Cure and Dry

 After you’ve successfully painted your concrete floors, you might feel that the job is complete.
 However, you’ll need to practice caution around your floors to allow the coating to properly cure and dry.
-It can take as long as 48-72 hours for epoxy concrete floor paint to fully dry, so plan on avoiding this area for a few days before treading upon it.
-If you don’t allow the coating to rest, you might contaminate the surface and/or smudge its topcoat.
-Once again, read the instructions of your product so you know exactly how long to wait before using your floors once more.
+It can take as long as 48-72 hours for epoxy concrete floor paint to fully dry, so plan on avoiding this area for a few days before using it.
+If you don’t allow the coating to rest, you might contaminate the surface or smudge its topcoat.
+Once again, read the instructions of your product so you know exactly how long to wait before using your floors.

 Afraid of Messing Up Your Floors?

 Painting your concrete flooring on your own can be rewarding, but no one said it’s easy.
-If you don’t feel confident in your DIY abilities, Anderson Painting specializes in installing Penntek polyurea coatings to any and all concrete surfaces.
+If you don’t feel confident in your DIY abilities, Anderson Painting specializes in installing Penntek polyurea coatings on any and all concrete surfaces for those in the Raleigh and Wilmington, NC areas.
 To learn more about us and all we do, call today at 919-610-1855 or email us at info@andersonpaintingnc.com!
-You can also request a free estimate here.
+You can also request a free estimate.

 If you enjoyed this content, browse our other articles: